Shaggy parasol mushrooms are one of the best wild mushrooms with caps for stuffing out there. Read on and I'll go over the particulars.

-Their caps are wonderfully concave, and just begging to be stuffed with something.
+Their caps are nice and concave, begging to be stuffed with something.
 The stems are interesting in that they have a different cooking time than the caps, like red capped Leccinum mushrooms or a few other species of Boletes that I know of.
 Chopping the stems up and cooking them for a stuffing is a great way to get by that issue though.

 These are nothing more than a tried and true stuffed mushroom, great for any unopened cap that could be filled with something, they don't have to be shaggy parasols, but the shaggy's are really good like this.
 There's just something mouth watering about how the raw caps cook and give off their juice, and how the breadcrumbs and fat soak it all up.

 The instructions and cooking time here are solid, but as a gentle reminder, shaggy parasols need thorough cooking, just like morels, honey mushrooms and others.